DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 ## Bugs

 * The tests are incomplete.
-For example, there are no tests resolving schema that include other schema.
+For example, there are no tests involving schema that include other schema.
 * There is no sample API Proxy bundle.
 * Instances of the SchemaFactory are not pooled - this might improve perf at load, not sure.